Harvest Now, Decrypt Later

 A person undone by longing begins to understand prayer.

-We often imagine ourselves as readers of meaning.
+We often imagine ourselves as interpreters of life.

-We think we are standing outside life, examining it, analyzing its stories, extracting its lessons.
+We think we stand outside experience, examining it, analyzing its patterns, extracting its lessons, and arranging its meanings.

 But spiritual maturity reveals something more unsettling and more beautiful:

-We are not only reading life.
-Life is reading us.
+We do not merely interpret life.
+Life also interprets us.

 Every experience tests what in us is shallow and what is real.